Fourmilab/ratburger.org/wp-content/plugins/wp-rss-aggregator/readme.txt

 * Curate news, videos and more from the top sources in your niche.
 * Add related posts from other sites to your site.
+* Share Youtube videos anywhere on your site.
 * Curate job, real estate or other listings for your market or niche.
 * Embed videos from other sources (Youtube) to engage more visitors.
 * Aggregate podcast episodes related to your hobby or profession.